stillbreeze/stillbreeze.github.io/_posts/2020-01-29-Optimization On a Manifold.md

 layout: post
 comments: true
 title: Optimization On a Manifold
-excerpt: Basic ideas behind optimization on non-Euclidean manifolds and how it ties to the common problem of doing optimization over Lie Groups and arbitrary manifolds in robotics and computer vision
+excerpt: Basic ideas behind optimization on non-Euclidean manifolds and how it ties to the common problem of doing optimization over Lie Groups in robotics and computer vision
 published: true
 ---